splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

 ********************************************************************

 .. meta::
-   :description: Configure the Splunk Distribution of OpenTelemetry .NET to suit your instrumentation needs, such as correlating traces with logs and enabling custom sampling.
+   :description: Configure the Splunk Distribution of OpenTelemetry .NET to suit your instrumentation needs, such as correlating traces with logs and activating custom sampling.

 You can configure the Splunk Distribution of OpenTelemetry .NET to suit your instrumentation needs.
 In most cases, modifying the basic configuration is enough to get started.
 More advanced settings are also available.